 Establish, maintain, enhance and review partnerships and community relationships that support the unique needs of FNMI students to reach their full potential.

-We will create environments that are healthy and that recognize the well-being of mind, body, emotion and spirit of students and staff.
+Create environments that are healthy and that recognize the well-being of mind, body, emotion and spirit of students and staff.

-Click here for a Volunteer student self-identification form.
+Volunteer student self-identification form

 The Six Nations Advisory Committee (SNAC) represents Six Nations interests in maintaining quality educational services purchased through the Tuition Agreement and ensures that the Board is appropriately advised in matters related to the education of Six Nations pupils.